justinchoi001/liferay-learn-0/commerce/user-guide/getting-started/accelerators/README.md

 Stores in Liferay Commerce are comprised of an interrelated hierarchy of components: Sites, Catalogs, Channels, Products, Pages, and Widgets—all of which may be configured as needed.
 An Accelerator is a type of Site Template that establishes this base hierarchy of store components and adds a theme, sample configurations, and sample data to create a functional store.

-Liferay Commerce ships with Minium and Speedwell, B2B and B2C Accelerators respectively.
+Liferay Commerce ships with Minium, a B2B site accelerator.

 To use an Accelerator: